PierreLaunay/SNT-I2D-SIN/Micropython_Microbit/Hardware/edgeconnector.md

 *3. The DAL DynamicPWM driver (and the underlying Nordic timer peripherals) dictate that PWM can only be active on 3 pins simultaneously.
 Any attempt to allocate a 4th pin for PWM use, will disable one of the existing PWM pins.*

-3. Le driver DAL (gestion dynnamique des sorties MLI) , chaque MLI utilise un timer du processeur Nordic, ne permet de brancher que 3 broches MLI simultanément, si l'on assigne une 4ème sortie MLI, une des 3 broches MLI sera désactivée !
+3. Le driver DAL (gestion dynamique des sorties MLI qui utilisent chacune un timer du processeur Nordic) ne permet de brancher que 3 broches MLI simultanément, si l'on assigne une 4ème sortie MLI, une des 3 broches MLI sera désactivée !

 *4. Digital input pins are by default configured with internal pull down resistors when the pins are configured by the DAL.*